Welcome to my book writing journey…where anything is possible!

 Today as I write this, I have reframed that termination to a promotion.
-The end of my corporate chapter is where my entrepreneurial dream finally broke free and where anything is possible.
+The end of my corporate chapter is where my entrepreneurial dream finally broke free and when anything is possible.

-I am looking for entrepreneurs who would like to contribute a story for my book.
+I am looking for entrepreneurs who would like to contribute a story to my book.

 If you are interested and have a story to tell about your greatest productivity challenge and how you overcame it, I’d love to hear from you!